SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: OBSERVATIONS AND DATA REDUCTION

 \subsection{Data Reduction}

-To reduce the raw observations obtained from the SOFIA Infrared Science Archive at IPAC (IRSA) we use the HAWC+ Data Reduction Pipeline (DRP).
+To reduce the raw observations obtained from the SOFIA Infrared Science Archive at IPAC (IRSA)\footnote{https://irsa.ipac.caltech.edu/frontpage/} we use the HAWC+ Data Reduction Pipeline (DRP).
 We used DRP version 2.7.0, which is a Python-wrapper built on a Java version of the \textit{CRUSH} reduction algorithm \citep{Kovacs2008}.
-Since the latest version of of DRP (version 3.2.0) has not been verified for such large maps with extended emission we did not use this more recent version of DRP to reduce our HAWC+ observations.
+Since the latest version of DRP (version 3.2.0) has not been verified for such large maps with extended emission we did not use this more recent version of DRP to reduce our HAWC+ observations.
 The use of DRP version 2.7.0 has the added benefit of maintaining consistency with DR1, which also used this DRP version.

 Apart from \citetalias{Butterfield2023}, the OTFMAP polarimetry mode on SOFIA has previously been demonstrated only for sources that have spatial extents smaller than the instantaneous field-of-view of the HAWC+ detector \citep{Lopez-Rodriguez2022}.
 The abundance of diffuse, extended sources in the CMZ therefore presents a unique challenge, given that it is difficult for \textit{CRUSH} to differentiate between these extended structures and correlated noise.
 In the reduction of our 2022 observations we closely follow and build on the methods from \citetalias{Butterfield2023}.